theodask/master_thesis/README.md

 # master_thesis
-The code of my master thesis (Jupyter Notebook)
+The code of my master thesis (Jupyter Notebook).